teamclouday/AndroidMic/README.md

 The PC app started as a WPF app written in C# and was only supported on Windows.
 Now most of the features are recreated in Rust app thanks to @wiiznokes and it's cross platform supported.
 But here's the [link to the WPF app branch](https://github.com/teamclouday/AndroidMic/tree/wpf-app-backup) in case you are interested.

 Bluetooth is no longer supported because USB serial is made possible.

+Windows defender will very often identify the app as a virus, with their ML algorithm.
+If that happens, please [report to Microsoft](https://www.microsoft.com/en-us/wdsi/filesubmission) to get it fixed.